-Good practice questions Does not Partially complies and extent of comply improvement needed Fully complies Major improvement Significant improvement Moderate improvement Minor improvement No further improvement Weighting of answers 0 1 2 3 5 Αι idit committee purpose and governance 1 Does the authority have a dedicated audit committee that is not combined with other functions (eg standards, ethics, scrutiny)?
+Good practice questions Does not comply Partially complies and extent of improvement needed Fully complies Major improvement Significant improvement Moderate improvement Minor improvement No further improvement Weighting of answers 0 1 2 3 5 Αι dit committee purpose and governance 1 Does the authority have a dedicated audit committee that is not combined with other functions (eg standards, ethics, scrutiny)?
 2 Does the audit committee report directly to the governing body (PCC and chief constable/full council/full fire authority, etc)?
 3 Has the committee maintained its advisory role by not taking on any decision-making powers?
 4 Do the terms of reference clearly set out the purpose of the committee in accordance with CIPFA's 2022 Position Statement?
 5 Do all those charged with governance and in leadership roles have a good understanding of the role and purpose of the committee?
 6 Does the audit committee escalate issues and concerns promptly to those in governance and leadership roles?
 7 Does the governing body hold the audit committee to account for its performance at least annually?

-Where the committee does not fully comply with an element, three options are available to allow distinctions between aspects that require significant improvement are these 36 y requiring minor changes.
+^{} Where the committee does not fully comply with an element, three options are available to allow distinctions between aspects that require significant improvement and these age of the significant improvement and these ages are required by the significant improvement and the significant improvement is significant.